D-Talbot/startup/README.md

 ### Key Features

-- Secure login over HTTPS &/or create an account
-- User account creation and login functionality.
-Display of the player's name after logging in.
+- Secure login/registration over HTTPS (User account creation and login functionality + display of the player's name after logging in)
 - Ability to play SaveDuck and view the scoreboard
 - Includes both an About page and the source from GitHub
 - Storage of words, user profiles, scores, and game details.